 • States Parties’ failure to adopt a regulatory framework for private providers of education, including sanctions for abusive practices.
 In particular, the Committee has noted that private institutions involved in higher education and early childcare providers were often insufficiently or poorly regulated.
 Furthermore, the growing privatization of education heightens the risk of discrimination on grounds of wealth or social status.

+• States Parties’ failure to ensure proper identification and elimination of obstacles and barriers preventing groups vulnerable to exclusion and discrimination, in particular persons with disabilities, from having access to loans, mortgages and the full range of financial services for starting or strengthening a business.
+This includes banking practices which do not recognise persons with disabilities' legal capacity or do not consider them creditworthy, eligibility criteria which pose particular challenges for people with disabilities, and other requirements which leave them outside the reach of the services provided in the financial area.

 Proposal: Introduce a concrete example reflecting the discrimination against person with disabilities in accessing bank loans, mortgages and other forms of financial credit.